ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

 In the program above there are two turtle objects yertle and myrtle.
 The hidden Java code defines a complicated class called Turtle, World, and some other helper classes.
 A **class** in programming defines a new abstract data type.
 When you create **objects** in coding, you create new variables of that class data type.
 Here, yertle and myrtle are 2 objects created from the class Turtle.

+|CodingEx| **Coding Exercise:**
 Can you add another turtle object to the code above?
-You can make up a variable name for your turtle and add in a line like the following in the main method:
+You can make up a variable name for your turtle and add in a line like the following in the main method and the make it move:

 .. code-block:: java

     // To create or declare a new object, write:
     // ClassName variableName = new ClassName(arguments);
     Turtle yourTurtleName = new Turtle(world);
+    yourTurtlename.

 The class Turtle defines **attributes** (properties or variables) and **methods** (behaviors or functions) that each turtle can use.
 The dot operator (.) is used to run an object's method.
 You can think of the . as an apostrophe s ('s), for example run yertle's forward method.
 The parentheses () after method names are there in case you need to give the method **arguments** (some data) to do its job, for example go forward 100 pixels.